TimothyLuedtke/API/README.md

 ## Installation

-To install necessary dependencies, run the following command:
-\`\`\`
-npm i
-\`\`\`
+Clone the repo, open the API folder, and run the command `npm install` to install the necessary dependencies.

 ## Usage

-To use this application, clone the repo, open the API folder, and run the command \`npm i\` to install the necessary dependencies.
 Enter your MongoDB key in .env.mock file, and remove the '.mock' from the file name.
 Then, run the command \`npm start\` to start the server.

 ## License